LivePersonInc/node-agent-sdk/examples/README.md

        set LP_PASS=b0tpa55word
        node examples/agent-bot/main.js
        ```

+## Agent Survey Bot
+ Agent survey bot is an example SDK implementation in which the bot accepts conversation.
+After the conversation was accepted,
+ bot sends GET agent survey request.
+ During the conversation, bot builds a submit body and stores it in the file.
+If during
+ the conversation, bot receives a dismiss trigger (in the current example: 'dismiss') - then it gets the current agent survey state and if it wasn't
+ submitted, bot sends a dismiss request.
+In case of a submit trigger (in the current example: 'submit'), bot sends a submit request.
+ On "close the conversation", bot sends a request to get the current agent survey's state and if it wasn't submitted yet - it sends a submit request.

+Pre-requisites:
+- A LivePerson Account with Messaging
+- A user with Agent or Agent Manager permissions
+- Configured Agent Survey for messaging

+To run the [agent survey bot example][2]

+- Provide the following `env` variables:
+   - `LP_ACCOUNT` - Your LivePerson account ID
+   - `LP_USER` - Your LivePerson agent username
+   - `LP_PASS` - Your LivePerson agent password
+   - `LP_CSDS` - csds domain

+- Run:
+    - Unix Shell
+        ```sh
+       LP_ACCOUNT=1234567 LP_USER=BotUserName LP_PASS=b0tpa55word node examples/agent-survey-bot/main.js
+        ```
+    - Windows Shell
+       ```sh
+       set LP_ACCOUNT=1234567
+       set LP_USER=BotUserName
+       set LP_PASS=b0tpa55word
+       set LP_CSDS=csdsDomain
+       node examples/agent-bot/survey/main.js
+       ```

 ## Survey Bot
 The survey bot is an example SDK implementation in which the bot waits on a survey dialog, validates the application id with its own and joins the dialog.